 This can go on for hours, until the moon shines bright again.
 It is healed.

-I laugh at how interesting and fascinating all this is.
-Very different from my culturization.
+I marvel at how interesting and fascinating all this is, very different from my culturization.

 “The born-towns don’t value the moon as those in the rural areas.
 All the electricity blinds you.
 You almost never notice how bright the moon is.
 How marvelous it is.
 For us, it is a major boost to our night life.
 We will notice when its not as bright as it should be.”